 Take a moment after exploring the island and swim with the playful sea lions off the coast of two small coral-lined beaches.

-This island is home of the famous Pinnacle Rock, which is the most representative landmark of the Bartolome Island in Ecuador’s Galapagos Islands.
-Climbing to the top of this popular landmark rewards visitors with panoramic views of varied lave formations, volcanic peaks and moon-like landscape.
+This island is home of the famous Pinnacle Rock, which is the most representative landmark of the Bartolome Island.
+Climbing to the top of this popular landmark rewards visitors with panoramic views of varied lava formations, volcanic peaks and moon-like landscape.
 Walking on the rocks at the base of Pinnacle Rock are Galapagos Penguins.
 This is the smallest species of penguins and the only species found north of the Equator.

 At the beach on the southern side, if you come in the right season, you can see nesting sea turtles resting in the sand or wading in the shallow water.
 You might also spot a white-tipped reef shark patrolling the close to the shore.
 This island was formed by volcanic activity and since it is relatively young, the colonization is very fragile.
 Therefore it is important to be careful and stay as much as possible on the trails.